section-engineering-education/engineering-education/articles/react-native-non-expo-firebase-storage/index.md

 To upload a file to the cloud storage, we should create a reference object.

-A reference is a pointer to a file on your bucket.
+A reference is a pointer to a file in your bucket.
 This file can either exist already, or it may not exist yet.

 We need to use the `ref` method to create a refernce.